Egress Gateway Best Practices

 Configuring CiliumEgressGatewayPolicy

-Outbound Traffic Through Fixed Egress Nodes
+External Traffic Through a Fixed Egress Node

 Deploy an nginx workload: